 Even the best wood stove can run into issues, and more often than not, the door gasket is the culprit.
 A worn-out or poorly fitted gasket can cause a range of problems, from annoying smoke leaks to frustratingly inefficient burns.
 The good news is that these issues are usually easy to spot and fix once you know what to look for.
 Think of your gasket as the gatekeeper for your stove’s performance—if it’s not doing its job, nothing else will work quite right.
 Let’s walk through some of the most common gasket-related headaches and how to solve them.

-Dealing with Air and Smoke Leaks
+What to Do About Air and Smoke Leaks

 The most obvious sign of a failing gasket is smoke puffing out from around the stove door.
 Your gasket’s main purpose is to create an airtight seal, keeping smoke inside the firebox where it belongs.
 If you see smoke escaping, it’s a clear signal that the seal is broken.
 This usually happens because the old gasket has become compressed, brittle, or frayed over time.
 An improper installation can also leave gaps that allow smoke to leak out.
 This isn't just a mess; it's a safety concern and a sign that your stove isn't running efficiently.
 When you spot a leak, it’s time to find a replacement from a quality selection of gaskets.